 5. Heals Leaky Gut and IBS

 Have you considered supplementing with collagen for leaky gut?
 Glutamine, one of the amino acids in collagen, has been identified as the key amino acid for preventing inflammation of the gut wall and healing leaky gut syndrome.
 It has been linked to inhibiting inflammation and oxidative stress associated with the opening of tight junctions in the connective tissue of the intestinal lining4.
 Studies have found decreased collagen levels in individuals with digestive imbalances.
 Specifically, there is an association between inflammatory bowel disease and decreased serum collagen levels5.
-Supplementation with collagen protein is key to providing relief for digestive diseases.
+Supplementation with collagen is key to providing relief for digestive diseases.

 What Are Collagen Peptides?